- Primary publisher

 - manuscripts[AT]huia.co.nz; plays: director[AT]playmarket.org.nz

 Whiti Hereaka is a novelist, playwright, screenwriter, and a barrister and solicitor.
 Hereaka has written numerous plays for stage and radio and was the recipient of the prestigious Bruce Mason Award for emerging playwrights in 2012.
 Her first novel, The Graphologist’s Apprentice (2007) was shortlisted for the 2011 Commonwealth Book Prize for Fiction in the Asia/Pacific region, and her second novel Bugs was published in 2013.
-Hereaka has taken part in several writers’ residencies, both in New Zealand and abroad.
+In 2022, Hereaka's novel Kurangaituku won the Jann Medlicott Acorn Prize for Fiction at the Ockham New Zealand Book Awards.

 ABOUT THE AUTHOR